The Artificial Selection

 There is an ancient philosophical puzzle known as the Ship of Theseus.
 The Athenians kept the ship in which Theseus had sailed as a memorial, replacing planks as they rotted until eventually no original plank remained.
 The question philosophers posed was whether this was still the same ship.

 The question is usually presented as a puzzle about identity across time.
 But it conceals a more urgent question: what kind of replacement preserves identity, and what kind destroys it?
+Not all replacement is equivalent.
+Without a criterion, the argument that replacement culture is philosophically corrosive cannot be sustained – because many replacements are clearly not corrosive, and any serious account must say why.

 They are not, and the reason is precise: each restores the being’s capacity to continue its own arc.
 The pacemaker does not decide where the person goes or who they become.
-It keeps the heart beating so the person can continue becoming what they are — continuing to be tested, to lose, to be changed by what they encounter.
+It keeps the heart beating so the person can continue becoming what they are – continuing to be tested, to lose, to be changed by what they encounter.
+These are renovations in the deepest sense: they preserve interior continuity and allow the arc to proceed.

 The criterion is this: does the intervention restore the being’s capacity to continue its own arc – to remain in genuine contact with the conditions of its existence – or does it substitute for that arc, engineering away the pressures that would otherwise constitute what the being becomes?